nginxinc/nginx-azure-workshops/labs/lab3/readme.md

 ## Introduction

 In this lab, you will explore how Nginx for Azure can route and load balance traffic to backend Kubernetes applications, pods, and services.
 You will create 2 AKS Kubernetes clusters, install NGINX Plus Ingress Controllers, and several demo applications.
-This will be your testing platform for Kubernetes - deploying and managing applications, networking, and using both NGINX for Azure and NGINX Ingress features to control traffic to your Modern Apps running in the clusters.
-You will also create a new private Azure Container Registry and attach this registry to both AKS clusters.
-Then you will pull an NGINX Plus Ingress Controller Image from the NGINX registry and push it to your private registry.
+This will be your testing platform for Nginx for Azure with AKS - deploying and managing applications, networking, and using both NGINX for Azure and NGINX Ingress features to control traffic to your Modern Apps running in the clusters.
+Then you will pull an NGINX Plus Ingress Controller Image from the F5 NGINX Private Registry.
 Then you will deploy the NGINX Ingress Controllers, and configure it to route traffic to the demo app.

 <br/>

 ## Learning Objectives

 - Deploy 2 Kubernetes clusters using Azure CLI.
-- Create an Azure Container Registry (ACR) using Azure CLI.
-- Attaching ACR to AKS clusters using Azure CLI.
-- Pushing a test container image to your private ACR.
-- Pulling NGINX Plus Ingress Controller Image and pushing it to your ACR.
+- Pulling and deploying the NGINX Plus Ingress Controller image.
-- Deploying the NGINX Ingress Controllers
+- Deploying the Nginx Ingress Dashboard
-- Deploying the sample application
+- Deploying the Cafe Demo application
 - Test and verify proper operation on both AKS clusters.
+- Expose the Cafe Demo app and Nginx Ingress Dashboards

 ## What is Azure AKS?

 Azure Kubernetes Service is a service provided for Kubernetes on Azure infrastructure.
 The Kubernetes resources will be fully managed by Microsoft Azure, which offloads the burden of maintaining the infrastructure, and makes sure these resources are highly available and reliable at all times.

-## What is Azure ACR?

-Azure Container Registry (ACR) is a managed container registry.
-Like the popular docker registry Dockerhub, ACR also supports private and public repositories.
-We can either push or pull images to ACR using Azure CLI or Kubernetes commands.
+This is often a good choice for Modern Applications running as containers, and using Kubernetes Services to control them.

 ## Azure Regions and naming convention suggestions